-The documents to file in support of the listing application are outlined below (the official list can be found online at www.tsx.com/listings/listing-with-us/listing-guides/tsx-listing-process).
+The documents to file in support of the listing application are outlined below (the official list can be found online at www.tmx.com/ listingprocess).
 These documents must be filed at the same time as the Principal Listing Document and the Listing Application in draft form.
 Additional documents which must be filed following conditional approval will be discussed later in the chapter.